- Instant Feedback in Practice

 - Have one but don’t have a cat H firearm.

 - Sitting on the fence!

 - Don’t want the responsibility of owning one?

 - Just want to be able to shoot targets and knock them down with the least amount of shots.

 - Can’t make it to the range as much as you would like?

 Pro-shooter has the solution.

-The reason that dry fire works so well as a training technique is because recoil has little to do with your accuracy with a firearm.
+The reason that dry fireworks so well as a training technique are because recoil has little to do with your accuracy with a firearm.

 Recoil does not kick the gun until after the bullet has left the barrel, therefore your aim determines where the bullet will go.

 Here is the link to see it live.